-The risk to Council by implementing this Guideline is the increasing costs of waste disposal.
+The risk to Council by implementing this guideline is the increasing costs of waste disposal.
 This risk is mitigated through maintaining the eligibility criteria for participating groups and the enforcement of limits on waste disposal for each group.
-In addition, Council will implement a process where groups must provide identification and sign for the load when disposing of its waste at the transfer station and the contractor records the amount of waste disposed of.
-At the end of each month the contractor provides the disposal record sheet and invoice to Council for reconciliation.
+In addition to the annual application process, Council will implement a process to ensure correct identification of groups and monitoring of waste disposal limits across the transfer stations.

-If the Guideline was discontinued, there is a risk that some dumped material may need to be managed by Council.
+If the guideline was discontinued, there is a risk that some dumped material may need to be managed by Council.
 There is also a risk that some groups providing community services may not be able to continue due to the cost of waste disposal caused by illegal dumping, such as opportunity shops.

-The responsibility and implementation of the Guideline rests with the Resource Recovery team within Council's Community Infrastructure Directorate and will be published on Council's website.
+The responsibility and implementation of the guideline rests with the Environment Sustainability business unit within Council's Community Infrastructure Directorate and will be published on Council's website.

 Approval date 26 March 2024

 Approval authority Executive Leadership Team

 Effective from 1 July 2024

-Review term Annual
+Review term 4 years

-Next review date 1 May 2025
+Next review date 1 July 2028

-Responsible position Waste Management Officer
+Responsible position Coordinator Resource Recovery

 Responsible Director Director Community Infrastructure

 Version 1